-The Queen's hat has a striking similiarity to the EU flag and theories fly on Twitter
+Queen's hat has striking similarity to the EU flag; theories fly on Twitter

 Liz Sewell tweeted, "How FAB.
 Queen wears EU flag as Hat," while Oli Mould wrote, "the Queen trolls the #brexit brigade by wearing an EU hat.
 The Queen is WOKE."

+Guy Verhofstadt, former Belgian prime minister and current head of one of the biggest parties in the European Parliament, also chimed in.
+"Clearly the EU still inspires some in the UK," he tweeted.

-The UK voted last year to leave the EU, an unprecedented and polarizing move that left Britain split on the decision.
+The UK voted last year to leave the EU, an unprecedented and polarizing move that left Britons split on the decision.
 In her speech Wednesday, the Queen laid out a policy agenda that focused heavily on Brexit.
-Typically, the Queen's Speech is a colorful affair with extravagant -- and, well, royal -- traditions.
+Typically, the Queen's speech is a colorful affair with extravagant -- and, well, royal -- traditions.

-There's usually velvet robes and crowns involved, but there wasn't much time to prep for the pomp after the June 8 snap election.
+There are usually velvet robes and a crown involved, but there wasn't much time to prep for the pomp after the June 8 snap election.

 So instead of her usual sparkly headgear, Her Majesty opted for a hat instead.